gcheney/chattrbox/README.md

-# chattrbox
+# Chattrbox
-A chat app for chatting
+A chat room app